gary149/skills/apps/tutorials/llm-training-guide.md

 # We Got Claude to Fine-Tune Open Source LLMs

-We gave Claude the ability to fine-tune language models.
+We gave Claude the ability to fine-tune language models using a new tool called [Hugging Face Skills](https://hf-learn.short.gy/gh-hf-skills).
 Not just write training scripts, but to actually submit jobs to cloud GPUs, monitor progress, and push finished models to the Hugging Face Hub.
 This tutorial shows you how it works and how to use it yourself.

 > [!NOTE]
 > Claude Code can use "skills"—packaged instructions, scripts, and domain knowledge—to accomplish specialized tasks.
 The `hf-llm-trainer` skill teaches Claude everything it needs to know about training: which GPU to pick for your model size, how to configure Hub authentication, when to use LoRA versus full fine-tuning, and how to handle the dozens of other decisions that go into a successful training run.